lextoumbourou/notes/notes/reference/papers/neural-machine-translation-by-jointly-learning-to-align-and-translate-sep-2014.md

 ### Quantitative Results

-* The RNNsearch-50 model achieved a BLEU score of 34.16 on sentences without unknown tokens, significantly outperforming the RNNencdec-50 model, which scored 26.71, highlighting the superiority of RNNsearch.
+The RNNsearch-50 model achieved a BLEU score of 34.16 on sentences with unknown tokens excluded, significantly outperforming the RNNencdec-50 model, which scored 26.71 and training RNNsearch-50 to convergence beat the state-of-the-art Moses (again, only when unknown tokens were excluded).

-* RNNsearch was much better at longer sentences.
+RNNsearch was much better at longer sentences.

 ![Figure 2](../../_media/neural-machine-translation-by-jointly-learning-to-align-and-translate-sep-2014-fig-2.png)